pranayat/today-i-learned/render_props.md

 * If Cat needs this mouse location, we make it a child of Mouse Component renaming it to MouseWithCat
 * If Dog needs this mouse location, we make it a child of Dog Component renaming it to MouseWithDog
 * We can avoid creating two separate components using the same mouse functionality by using render props
-* Render Props: Just call <Mouse> and pass a prop called 'render' which renders the component you need (Cat or Dog) and also pass the state of Mouse componentt to this component. eg <Mouse render={(mouse) => <Cat mouse={mouse}} /> // the value of 'mouse' prop will be passed inside render of <Mouse>, this.props.render(this.state).
+* Render Props: Just call <Mouse> and pass a prop called 'render' (or any other name) which renders the component you need (Cat or Dog) and also pass the state of Mouse componentt to this component. eg <Mouse render={(mouse) => <Cat mouse={mouse}} /> // the value of 'mouse' prop will be passed inside render of <Mouse>, this.props.render(this.state).
 * If you want 'Dog' do <Mouse render={(mouse) => <Dog mouse={mouse}} /> /}